Creepy spoof of local singer’s hit song goes viral

 A creepy but wonderfully creative parody of Derrick Hoh’s “Forever” is going viral online.

-The 4-minute story-within-a-music video entitled “Dead Girl Seeks Meaningful Relationships” is based on the dance-pop debut number by the Mandopop star, who shot to fame in the talent competition Project Superstar.
+The 4-minute story-within-a-music video entitled “Dead Girl Seeks Meaningful Relationships” is based on the dance-pop debut number by the Mandopop star, who shot fame in the talent competition Project Superstar.

 Last month, his first English single “Forever” climbed onto the Singapore iTunes chart for five consecutive days.
 And now this wildly popular parody, which has already been viewed 40,000 times since it was first uploaded last week, is sure to revive the hit song.